cesarfue/JobHunt/README.md

 OverengineeredJobSearch automates (my) job applications by generating customized resumes and cover letters.
 It involves :

-- A Chrome extension frontend, which sends web page text (i.e : job offers) to the backend
+- A Chrome extension frontend
 - A Flask backend
 - My resume in React

+## Process

+- The extension sends a web page to the Flask API
+- The backend parses the received web page (1st OpenAI call)
-- Keeping track of the applications in a excel sheet
+- It generates an entry in an excel sheet to keep track of the applications
+- Makes a cover letter using prompts/letter.txt (2nd OpenAI call)
+- Generates an overrides.json based on the other prompts/ files (one OpenAI call for each)
+- Call a Node script that export the resume in pdf, based on resume.json and overrides.json data

 ## Project Structure